rhysd/electron-in-page-search/README.md

 electron-in-page-search package injects `<script>` tag to setup IPC messaging between a search window `<webview>` and a renderer process.
-It finds each elements and sets listners through class names.
+It finds each elements and sets listeners through class names.

 So you need to maintain above class names also in your own search window HTML.